The 5 principles of game play in primary school PE

 Final Thoughts

 Embedding the principles of play into your invasion games lessons makes it easier to differentiate, explain tactics, and build confident, strategic players.
-These strategies aren't just for older pupils.
-When introduced correctly, even Key Stage 1 children can begin to understand how space, support, and positioning affect gameplay.
+These strategies aren’t just for older pupils.
+When introduced appropriately, even Key Stage 1 children can begin to grasp how space, support, and positioning affect gameplay.

 Ready to join the PE Hub?